cloudchallenges/batchfactory/README.md

 You may create additional folders as needed for your solution.

 Everything else in this repository exists only to support development, collaboration, and tooling.
-If you stick to these directories, you will be able to complete the challenge successfully.

 ## Getting Started

 Before doing anything else, **fork this repository**.
 This ensures you have full control of your own workspace and can push commits freely.

 ```shell
 # After pressing Fork on GitHub: